adpartin/cross-dataset-drp-paper/README.md

 ## Repository Overview

-This repository serves as the main landing page for reproducing the results from our benchmarking study.
+This repository serves as the main landing page for reproducing the results from the benchmarking study.
 It provides comprehensive instructions, scripts, and resources for:

-1. **Running the complete cross-study analysis (CSA) workflow** for all 7 DRP models
+1. **Running the cross-study analysis (CSA) workflow** for all 7 DRP models
 2. **Reproducing paper results** using pre-computed model predictions
 3. **Accessing all datasets, models, and experimental results**